Learning Treatment Effects in Panels with General Intervention Patterns: Theoretical Guarantees

 \section{Theoretical Guarantees}

 Summarizing so far, our estimator is constructed in two steps: solve the convex program in \cref{eq:convex-program} to obtain an initial estimate $(\hat{M},\hat{\tau})$, then de-bias according to \cref{eq:construct-taud}.
-While we have presented this estimator in a setting that allows for {\em multiple} treatments (i.e. $k \ge 1$), for the sake simplicity our results here (\cref{thm:error-rate-theorem,thm:main-theorem}) are restricted to the single treatment (i.e. $k=1$) setting.
-Recall that the work on synthetic control, which we seek to extend, is for a single treatment and a particular form of $Z_1$ (support on a single row); our results in this section are for a single treatment but {\em general} $Z_1$.
+While we have presented this estimator in a setting that allows for {\em multiple} treatments (i.e.~$k \ge 1$), for the sake of simplicity our results here (\cref{thm:error-rate-theorem,thm:main-theorem}) are restricted to the single treatment ($k=1$) setting.
 To ease notation, we will from here on suppress treatment-specific subscripts ($Z_1$, $\tau_1$, etc.)